Home > Analyses > Financial Services > Erie Indemnity Company

 Is the company in good financial health?

-The Piotroski Score diagram below illustrates the company’s financial strength based on nine fundamental criteria:
+The Piotroski Score diagram highlights the company’s financial strength based on nine criteria:

 piotroski f score analysis